 3) Anthony Kiedis And Flea In The Chase

-Jack Hammond is sentenced to life in prison but manages to escape.
+Jack Hammond is sentenced to life in prison but somehow manages to escape.
 To get away from the police he takes a girl hostage and drives off in her car.
 The girl happens to be the only daughter of one of the richest men in the state.
-In a while, the car chase is being broadcast live on every TV-channel, covering the event from helicopters, the backseat of a police car, the pavement of the highway, etc.
+The car chase is covered by helicopters which is being broadcast live on every TV-channel.

 In an unexpected next move, lead singer Anthony Kiedis and bassist Flea of the Red Hot Chili Peppers appeared in the film.
 Flea plays a monster truck driver, while Kiedis plays his pal riding in the passenger seat.
 The two intentionally flip their truck over in the middle of the highway police pursuit of Charlie Sheen’s character.